Replace an I/O module - FAS70 and FAS90

 -

-All other components in the storage system must be functioning properly; if not, you must contact technical support.
+Make sure all other components in the storage system are functioning properly; if not, contact technical support.

 Step 1: Shut down the impaired node